joliencremers/joliencremers.github.io/LT.md

 ## Modelling Life Trajectories from Registry Data

-- **Cremers, J.**, Mortensen, L.H. & Ekstrom, C.T. (submitted).
+- **Cremers, J.**, Mortensen, L.H. & Ekstrøm, C.T. (submitted).
 A Joint Model for Longitudinal and Time-to-Event Data in Life Course Research: Employment Status and Time to Retirement.

 In this paper we introduce a Bayesian joint model for longitudinal and time-to-event data to analyse the dependence between employment status and time